Low-Carb Slow Cooker Pulled Pork

 - You can put the shredded meat back into the crockpot with the sauce to keep it warm, or serve right away.

-Slow Cooker Pulled Pork with Low-Sugar Barbecue Sauce would be great on sandwiches, but I just ate it with a salad of shredded lettuce, shredded, cabbage, and homemade blue cheese dressing.
+Low-Carb Slow Cooker Pulled Pork would be great on sandwiches of course, but for a low-carb meal I just ate it with a salad of shredded lettuce, shredded, cabbage, and homemade blue cheese dressing.

 More Slow Cooker Pork Recipes: